Hi. I’m Richard. I started this blog to document my experiments, and help others who are interested in taking a few steps off the beaten path.

 - The Embarrassing Problem of Premature Exploitation – The forces that conspire to force us into settling for low-quality choices, instead of continuing to explore and build optionality

-- Time Travel for Pleasure and Profit – The difficulty of predicting our own future preferences, and why optionality will only become more valuable as the world gets increasingly weird
+- Time Travel for Pleasure and Profit – The difficulty of predicting our own future preferences, and why optionality becomes more valuable as the world gets increasingly weird

 - The Barbell Strategy for Buying Quality Stuff – After hitting peak pathological penny-pinching, I lay out a model for deciding what’s worth splashing out on

-- The Year of Becoming a Fancy Bitch – On relaxing the pursestrings slightly, and developing the first glimmer of an interest in aesthetics
+- The Year of Becoming a Fancy Bitch – On relaxing the pursestrings slightly

-- An Animated Investing Guide for Beginners – Exactly what it says on the tin: this is goofy as heck, but I’m quite proud of the gifs
+- An Animated Investing Guide for Beginners – Exactly what it says on the tin

-- How a Billionaire Taught Me to Invest Using the Force – Why you almost certainly can’t beat the market, and coming around to the serenity of passive index investing
+- The Efficient Markets Hypothesis is Not Dead – Why you almost certainly can’t beat the market, and coming around to the serenity of passive index investing

-- Beware of Geeks Bearing Formulas – Nitpicking the hidden assumptions of the FIRE movement, and modeling how well they hold up in edge cases
+- Beware of Geeks Bearing Formulas – Nitpicking the hidden assumptions of the FIRE movement, and modelling how well they hold up in edge cases

 - The Barbell Strategy for Bastards – How I bastardised Nassim Taleb’s investing advice and rejigged my portfolio to get exposure to asymmetric returns